Extended usage¶

 D0: the diffusivity parameter value for infinite temperature (cm2.s-1).
 The value updates according to the selected diffusion model.

-Table of observations: The table includes the observed ages and their uncertainties, the size (radius) of the grains, their uranium and thorium concentration (in ppm), and the rmr0 kinetic parameters (only for Flowers et al. (2009) and Gautheron et al. (2009) diffusion models).
+Table of observations: The table includes the observed ages and their uncertainties, the size (radius) of the grains, their uranium and thorium concentration (in ppm, only used in the Guenthner diffusion model).
 In the current version, the grain is assumed spherical.

 no uplift: compute the effect of topographic change only on thermal field